New Year's Resolutions and Other New Year's Ideas

 - Cut up all but one credit card.

 - Work on one big cleaning project a week.
-This could include, cleaning out garage, going through all old papers in the house, donate old clothes etc..
+This could include cleaning out the garage, going through all old papers in the house, donate old clothes, etc.

 Year Memory Jar